 - How to select exterior paint finishes?

-Matt finishes are best for exterior paints as they have to face the harshness of all natural elements, along with dust, dirt & grime.
-Flat and low sheen finishes are ideal as they don’t highlight surface imperfections.
-For trims & accents, higher sheen finishes are preferable, since they add drama to the exterior paint by creating breaks in the base color.
-Choose a finish that will suit your wall texture, surroundings and budget too.
+Matt finishes are best for exterior paints as they have to face the harshness of all-natural elements, along with dust, dirt & grime.
+Flat and low sheen finishes are ideal as they don't highlight surface imperfections.
+For trims and accents, higher sheen finishes are preferable, since they add drama to the exterior paint by creating breaks in the base color.
+Choose a finish that will suit your wall texture, surroundings, and budget too.

-- What kind of cleaning is required before exterior house painting?
+- What kind of cleaning is required before the exterior house painting?

-Thorough cleaning of exterior surface is a must before jazzing it up with new coats of paint.
-Make sure all dirt, dust, mildew and other impurities are well-cleaned and removed properly to prepare the surface for fresh paint to adhere to it.
-Specially take care while cleaning the corners, around the doors & windows, under the cornices or in grooves where dirt and mildew might nestle deep.
-First clean the loose dust & cobwebs with duster, brooms or dry cloth, followed by extensive cleaning with water & detergent.
+Thorough cleaning of the exterior surface is a must before jazzing it up with new coats of paint.
+Make sure all dirt, dust, mildew, and other impurities are well-cleaned and removed properly to prepare the surface for fresh paint to adhere to it.
+Especially take care while cleaning the corners, around the doors & windows, under the cornices, or in grooves where dirt and mildew might nestle deep.
+First clean the loose dust & cobwebs with a duster, brooms, or dry cloth, followed by extensive cleaning with water & detergent.
 Pressure washers or steady jets of water are best for cleaning exterior surfaces.